wpshopify/docs/shortcodes/wps_products.md

 ## `page_size`

 Determines the number of products to show per page.
 Only applicable when pagination is turned on.
-Default: `10`
+Will default to the plugin's global [products per page](getting-started/settings?id=products-per-page) setting.

 | Possible values |
 | :-------------- |